-Evelyn Y. Ho is a Professor of Communication Studies, Asian Pacific American Studies, and Critical Diversity Studies at the University of San Francisco.
-Beginning with an understanding that communication is a cultural activity and that health care systems and beliefs are profoundly cultural, Prof. Ho's teaching and research focus broadly on the intersections of health, culture and communication.
-Health care in the United States is increasingly confronted with a variety of domestic and international–based alternatives and complementary therapies to Western biomedicine and her research studies the discursive construction of holistic, complementary, and integrative medicine especially in relationship to biomedicine.
+Evelyn Y. Ho is a professor of communication studies, Asian Pacific American studies, and critical diversity studies, and a faculty chair of the Honors College at the University of San Francisco.
+Beginning with an understanding that communication is a cultural activity and that health care systems and beliefs are profoundly cultural, Professor Ho's teaching and research focus broadly on the intersections of health, culture, and communication.

 - Interim Director of Administration, MA in Asia Pacific Studies

 - Language and social interaction

 - Complementary and integrative health